pschou/prometheus/docs/configuration/configuration.md

 File-based service discovery provides a more generic way to configure static targets and serves as an interface to plug in custom service discovery mechanisms.

-It reads a set of files containing a list of zero or more `<static_config>`s.
+It reads a set of local or remote files containing a list of zero or more `<static_config>`s.
 Changes to all defined files are detected via disk watches and applied immediately.
 Files may be provided in YAML or JSON format.
 Only changes resulting in well-formed target groups are applied.